 A doctoral student who has been found responsible for academic misconduct shall have the right to appeal those findings as well as any sanctions that may have been imposed.

-Appeals of findings or sanctions will be considered only if the student is able to demonstrate either that new evidence has become available since the case was considered by an Adjudication Committee and/or that he or she was harmed by substantial procedural irregularity in the process.
-Such requests must be filed within 30 days of the date of the Dean’s letter imposing penalties and must include a description of the grounds for appeal.
+Appeals of findings or sanctions will be considered only if the student is able to demonstrate either that new evidence has become available since the case was considered by an Adjudication Committee and/or that they were harmed by substantial procedural irregularity in the process.
+Such requests must be filed within thirty days of the date of the Dean’s letter imposing penalties and must include a description of the grounds for appeal.
 Dissatisfaction with the decision is not in itself sufficient grounds to warrant granting an appeal.

 A student whose sanctions include termination from a degree program should refer to Section III.G.2.
 Termination for Findings of Academic Misconduct.